PrefectHQ/prefect-collection-template/{{cookiecutter.collection_name}}/README.md

    mkdocs serve
    ```

-If all those actions were successful, then you are all ready to start creating your Prefect collection!
+You are now ready to start creating your Prefect collection!

 ## Developing tasks and flows